 - Lay down some chemicals, such as sulfur-based snake repellent.
 Don’t dump a metric ton of pesticides there, however, because too many chemicals can end up posing a risk to you and your family as they get sucked into the air circulation.

 - Build a protective fence around the condenser.
 This may be the most effective way to limit pest-related invasions — but only if you construct a fence that is free of the tiny holes that these smaller animals can wiggle their way through.

 What About the Rest?

-Indoor pest control is a bit trickier, since you can’t dump a barrel of pesticide on your floors or construct barriers in your hallway.
-What you can do, however, is take smaller but effective steps to minimize the amount of pests that can wreak havoc indoors.
+Indoor pest control is a bit trickier since you can’t dump a barrel of pesticide on your floors or construct barriers in your hallway.
+What you can do, however, is take smaller but effective steps to minimize the number of pests that can wreak havoc indoors.